oroinc/platform/src/Oro/Bundle/EntityExtendBundle/Resources/doc/associations.md

 }
 ```

 The second step you need to do is to declare possible entity configuration attributes.
 To do this you need to create `Resources/config/entity_config.yml` file in your bundle.
 Usually you need to declare only several attributes like **enabled** and **immutable**.
 But it detends of your needs.
-For example Oro Activity Bundle declares **activities** attribute instead of **enabled** attribute because as it was mentioned above the owning side of activity association can be any entity marked as an activity.
+For example the Oro ActivityBundle declares **activities** attribute instead of **enabled** attribute because as it was mentioned above the owning side of activity association can be any entity marked as an activity.

 ``` yaml
 oro_entity_config: